jorinvo/me/content/reads/programming.md

   - title: "How to trick a neural network into thinking a panda is a vulture"
     url: https://codewords.recurse.com/issues/five/why-do-neural-networks-think-a-panda-is-a-vulture

-  - title: "/dev/lawyer The MIT License, Line by Line"
+  - title: "The MIT License, Line by Line"
     url: https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html

   - title: "Diving into concurrency: trying out mutexes and atomics"